focusate/documentation-user/discuss/customizations/mail_activity_note.rst

 .. seealso:: :doc:`mail_activity_history`

-With Notes functionality, additional fields will be displayed in tree views (in Activities - Goal and in History - goal, Outcome) but :code:`mail_activity_history_note` module must be installed for this.
+With Notes functionality, additional fields will be displayed in tree views (in Activities - Goal and in History - Goal, Outcome) but :code:`mail_activity_history_note` module must be installed for this.